-According to the 🌳 Marronier de la Treille’s first blossom (Geneva), yesterday – Tuesday 12th March 2019 – was the first official day of 🌺 spring! (see below for more explanations).
+It’s official in Geneva: 🌺 SPRINGTIME has ARRIVED !
+The 🌳 Marronier de la Treille’s first blossom appeared this year on Sunday 8th March 2020 – and so this is seen in the Helvetian city as the first official day of 🌺 spring! (see below for more explanations).

 🌷 Springtime – when 🌱 crocuses first timidly reach out to the sun from their bed of grass, when the first 🌺 almond and cherry blossoms appear in their splendid hues of pink, when magnolia trees blossom in splendid glory, when spring flower displays proudly adorn our centre villes and alpine chalet balconies . . . and later on the bunches of Lily of the Valley for the Fête du Muguet, foxgloves in alpine pastures, chestnut trees blossoming on the quais of Sallanches . . .

 So, where to see all this 🌷 springtime splendour, as the days become milder (we hope!) and longer?
 Springtime is the perfect time to visit 🌳 parks, 🌷 gardens or 🌲 arboretums . . . or to simply take a walk in nature and appreciate the wild flowers . . . so here are some ideas not too far from home . . .

 Chamonix Valley (Chamonix, Argentière, Les Houches, Servoz & environs) and Vallorcine